No recession in Indian economy: FM

 Allaying concerns over revenue position of the government, she said direct tax and GST collections have both seen an increase in the first seven months of the current fiscal when compared to the same period of the last year.
 The Congress, the TMC and the Left parties, however, staged a walkout of the House saying she was reading out her budget speech rather than addressing issues facing the economy.

-"Every step being taken is in the interest of the country.
-Looking at the economy in discerning view, you see that growth may have come down but it is not recession yet, it won't be recession ever," she said.
+"Every step being taken is in the interest of the country... looking at the economy with discerning view, you see that the growth may have come down, but its not a recession yet or it won't be recession ever," she said.
 She then went on to compare GDP growth during the Narendra Modi-led BJP government since 2014 and that witnessed in the previous five years under the UPA-II regime, saying inflation was below the targeted range, economic expansion was much better and so were other macroeconomic indicators.

-Rejecting criticism that her maiden budget on July 5 had failed to address concerns of a slowing economy and so had to resort to announcing measures within a month of the passing of the budget by Parliament, she said the Economic Survey and she had recognized the need for recapitalization of bank and reforms in her budget speech.
-Capital infusion of Rs 70,000 crore in banks, flowing from that speech, had led to rising in the ability of banks to lend and over Rs 2.5 lakh crore has been given in loans during the recent outreach program, she said.
+Rejecting criticism that her maiden budget on July 5 had failed to address concerns of a slowing economy and so had to resort to announcing measures within a month of the passing of the budget by Parliament, she said the Economic Survey and she had recognised the need for recapitalisation of bank and reforms in her budget speech.
+Capital infusion of Rs 70,000 crore in banks, flowing from that speech, had led to rise in the ability of banks to lend and over Rs 2.5 lakh crore has been given in loans during the recent outreach programme, she said.

 The finance minister did not see a problem of liquidity that forced the slowing of the economy but that of the flow of funds.
 Reforms such as Insolvency and Bankruptcy Code are yielding results.